-A Bangkok inspired cocktail of hangovers, pushy sales, tuk-tuks and scam artists are not a good combination and can make surviving the many markets a perilous experience.
+A Bangkok inspired cocktail of hangovers, pushy sales, tuk-tuks and scam artists are not a great combination and make surviving the Bangkok market experience quite a challenge.
+Luckily for you, I have written these quick tips to make the experience a little easier.

 Bangkok, as crazy as it is beautiful